Space 118 Art Foundation

 Read more

-Her solo shows include Flaneur Gallery, Singapore (2015); One East Asia, Singapore (2017-2018); Miaja Gallery (In Collaboration with Ikkan Art Gallery), Singapore (2019); The Columns Gallery, Singapore (2020).
-Her group shows include Hawkesbury Regional Gallery, Australia (2015); Chan Hampe Gallery, Singapore (2016); Fundacio L'Olivar Summer Exhibition, Spain (2016); The Private Museum, Singapore (2019); National Gallery Singapore, in conjunction with the Gallery Children's Biennale (2022).
-Her work was included in the OpenART Biennale, Sweden (2017); Sovereign Asian Art Prize Exhibition, Hong Kong (2021).
+She has had multipla Solo Shows including ones at Flaneur Gallery, Singapore (2015); One East Asia, Singapore (2017-2018); Miaja Gallery (in collaboration with Ikkan Art Gallery), Singapore (2019) and The Columns Gallery, Singapore (2020).
+Her selected group shows include, Hawkesbury Regional Gallery, Australia (2015); Chan Hampe Gallery, Singapore (2016); Fundació L’Olivar Summer Exhibition, Spain (2016); The Private Museum, Singapore (2019); National Gallery Singapore (in conjunction with the Gallery Children’s Biennale) (2022); OpenART Biennale, Sweden (2017); Sovereign Asian Art Prize Exhibition, Hong Kong (2021).

-Nandita lives and works in Singapore.
+She lives and works in Singapore.

 Close full details